Migjen Basha: Loan to Como

 On 4 February 2016, Como officially announced to have signed Basha on loan until the end of the 2015–16 season in order to gain more playing time ahead of UEFA Euro 2016.
 He made his debut nine days later, starting and playing 56 minutes in the 1–1 draw versus Novara.
 Despite the draw, Basha was distinguished for his performance in midfield.
 He scored his maiden goal for the club later on 7 May during the match versus Avellino, opening the score with an early header in an eventual 1–1 draw.
 Basha's spell at Como was fruitful, as he managed to regain his form ahead of the European Championship, making 13 appearances, all of them as starter, collecting 1020 minutes in the process.
 Como however was relegated after finishing last in the standing.

 Bari

 On 12 August 2016, Basha signed a two-year contract with Bari in Serie B.

-Aris Thessaloniki
+Aris

-On 14 July 2018, Basha agreed personal terms with Greek club Aris Thessaloniki and signed a two-year contract worth €300,000 a season.
+On 14 July 2018, Basha agreed personal terms with Greek club Aris and signed a two-year contract worth €300,000 a season.